 Compatibility with Drupal versions: 9.2 – 10

-There are several modules that allow us to keep an eye on site statistics by allowing us to view the number of visits and track user behavior.
-Let’s see what are the main ones.
+There are numerous modules that allow us to keep an eye on site statistics while displaying the number of visits and tracking user behavior.
+Let’s explore the main ones.

-Surely the best known system for collecting site statistics is Google Analytics.
+Certainly, the most well-known system for collecting site statistics is Google Analytics.

-The recent Google Analytics and GDPR case, however, has made us reconsider the use of services that involve the transfer of data in countries such as the United States.
-Precisely for this reason we will also see another Drupal module that allows us to collect site metrics in compliance with the GDPR.
+However, recent developments regarding Google Analytics and GDPR have prompted reconsideration of services that involve data transfer to countries like the United States.
+For this reason, we’ll also explore another Drupal module that allows GDPR-compliant site metrics collection.

 Google Analytics